Practice Areas

 - antitrust

-- issues affecting partnerships and limited
+- issues affecting partnerships and limited liability companies

 - business structure, organization and control